alohaninja/powershell-webserver/README.md

-# powershell-webserver
+I wanted to keep a simple powershell webserver

-A sample to play with Azure Devops Pipelines Custom Tasks
+I also wanted to play with ADO Pipelines custom tasks